 Originally launched in 1999, the BUILD program partners with Dane County communities to plan and implement infill development through planning grants.
 Infill development is defined as the economic use of vacant land, or restoration or rehabilitation of existing structures or infrastructure, in already urbanized areas where water, sewer, and other public services are in place, that maintains the continuity of the original community fabric.
 BUILD grants help pay for planning consultants who assist communities with preparation of infill plans.

 Planning grants are the key way that BUILD partners with communities in Dane County to plan and implement infill developments and great neighborhoods.
 BUILD sponsored infill and great neighborhood planning brings together citizens, local government officials, and community and business leaders to plan for more walkable communities where services, jobs, housing, and shopping are in close proximity to one another.
 Funding for the BUILD planning grants comes from County general revenue.
 Since inception, BUILD funded projects show that the BUILD program objective of making better use of existing infrastructure attracts significant public and private sector investment.

 All County agendas and minutes are now available on-line, in a system called Legistar.
-To view BUILD Steering Committee meeting agendas or minutes, please use this Link to Legistar
+To view BUILD Advisory Committee meeting agendas or minutes, please use this Link to Legistar

 Pamela Andros, AICP